 - Evangelical Presbyterian Church membership: 150,000

-Assemblies of God vs Presbyterian beliefs, theology, and doctrine
+Assemblies of God vs. Presbyterian Beliefs and Practices

 |BELIEFS||Assemblies of God||Presbyterian|